-As of September 30, 2022, the City's governmental funds reported combined ending fund balances of \$22,538,028.
-Of this total, the unassigned fund balance amount is \$11,131,733 and is the amount available for spending at the City's discretion.
-The remainder of fund balance, \$11,406,295, is restricted or nonspendable as indicated and not available for general spending because of restrictions placed on the use of fund balance or fund balances that have already been spent.
-The combined total fund balance in fiscal year 2021 was \$16,173,124.
+As of September 30, 2023, the City's governmental funds reported combined ending fund balances of \$26,167,493.
+Of this total, the unassigned fund balance amount is \$15,003,535 and is the amount available for spending at the City's discretion.
+The remainder of fund balance, \$11,163,958, is restricted or nonspendable as indicated and not available for general spending because of restrictions placed on the use of fund balance or fund balances that have already been spent.
+The combined total fund balance in fiscal year 2022 was \$22,538,028.

 The general fund is the chief operating fund of the City.
-The general fund's unassigned fund balance has increased 3,039,894 or 38% in fiscal year 2022.
+The general fund's unassigned fund balance has increased \$3,871,802 or 35% in fiscal year 2023.
 As a measure of the general fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures.
-During the current fiscal year, the assigned and unassigned fund balance of the City's general fund was 54% of current year expenditures, excluding capital outlay, compared to 40% in the prior year.
-Capital outlay was removed from the calculation because the amount was significant (27% of total expenditures in 2022 and 14% in 2021).
+During the current fiscal year, the assigned and unassigned fund balance of the City's general fund was 68% of current year expenditures, excluding capital outlay, compared to 54% in the prior year.
+Capital outlay was removed from the calculation because the amount was significant (28% of total expenditures in 2023 and 27% in 2022).

-- Revenue increased by \$4,212,750 or 20% mainly due to increased tax revenue of \$1,692,655 (15%), increased intergovernmental revenue of \$1,175,000 (26%) and increased charges for services of approximately \$785,038 (22%).
-The causes of these increases as discussed in the governmental activities section and include increased gross taxable values within the City, increased franchise, public service and fuel taxes and state shared revenues due to increased economic activity, increased intergovernmental revenue due to a contribution from Polk County, Florida during the year and increased sanitation charges for services due to increased customers. - Expenses increased by \$4,634,713 or 20% mainly due to increased capital outlay expenditures of \$4,359,733 due mainly to parks and recreation improvements at Lake Myrtle related to the construction of a multi-purpose sports stadium and a competition ski-lake.
+- Revenue increased by \$2,577,164 or 10% mainly due to increased tax revenue of \$2,247,678 (18%) and increased investment income of \$1,551,869 (1,147%).
+The causes of these increases were discussed in the governmental activities section and include increased gross taxable values within the City, increased franchise, public service and fuel taxes and state shared revenues due to increased economic activity, increased investment earnings due to more of the general fund surplus funds being invested and increasing interest earned on these funds.
+These increases were partially offset due to declines in licenses and permit revenue of \$717,788 (37%) and charges for services of \$375,087 (9%) due mainly to decreased construction related activity within the City. - Expenditures increased by \$2,428,191 or 9% mainly due to the following: - Capital outlay expenditures increased by \$967,185 due mainly to parks and recreation improvements at Lake Myrtle related to the construction of a multi-purpose sports stadium and a competition ski-lake.
 These capital expenditures were partially funded by a \$3,500,000 issuance of debt reported as an other financing source in 2022.